Chinmayk12/ARISE---DRDO-/README.md

-# ARISE - Technology Management Department App
+# ARISE - DRDO's Technology Management Department App

 ARISE revolutionizes the way the Technology Management Department handles its daily operations at DIAT-DRDO.
 With an emphasis on **security**, **efficiency**, and **user-friendliness**, the app provides an organized platform to keep all essential information at your fingertips.